Structural Text Segmentation of Legal Documents: Evaluation

-\paragraph{Section (S) Topic Prediction.} The section task showcases how different levels of granularity can affect outcomes in the prediction results.
-Specifically, the extremely long input sequences test the limits of what Transformers can predict from partial observations, since the majority of inputs will be heavily truncated.
+In this setup, we use sections as input chunks to the transformer classifiers.
+The section task showcases how different levels of granularity can affect outcomes in the prediction results.
+Specifically, the extremely long input sequences test the limits of what transformers can predict from partial observations since the majority of inputs will be heavily truncated.
 To ensure an equal distribution of samples from within the same and different sections, we match each section with three samples from the same topic, and three from different topics.
+The positive and negative sections can be sampled from a different document.
+The important point is that the positive samples should come from the \emph{same topic} and negative samples from different ones.
+The first column of Figure~\ref{fig:sampling} visualizes the section sampling, where the first section of $Doc_1$ is paired with the second section of $Doc_2$ to form a positive sample and the first section of $Doc_2$ to form a negative sample, respectively.
 The same strategy is employed for the generation of the development and test set.

-Despite the constraints with respect to the input length, we find that all Transformers perform on a near-perfect level, compare \Cref{SSPtab}.
+Despite the constraints with respect to the input length, we find that all transformers perform on a near-perfect level, compare \Cref{SSPtab}.
 Comparing these results to already very well-performing baselines, we suspect that certain keywords give away similar sections, but highlight the fact that the explicit representation of different topics is not given during training in the binary classification task, which makes this a suitable method for dealing with imbalanced topics.